metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `auth_policy` (Attributes) AuthPolicy updates the authorization policy that was seton the root HTTPProxy object for client requests thatmatch this route. (see [below for nested schema](#nestedatt--spec--routes--auth_policy))
+- `auth_policy` (Attributes) AuthPolicy updates the authorization policy that was set on the root HTTPProxy object for client requests that match this route. (see [below for nested schema](#nestedatt--spec--routes--auth_policy))
-- `conditions` (Attributes List) Conditions are a set of rules that are applied to a Route.When applied, they are merged using AND, with one exception:There can be only one Prefix, Exact or Regex MatchConditionper Conditions slice.
-More than one of these condition types,or contradictory Conditions, will make the route invalid. (see [below for nested schema](#nestedatt--spec--routes--conditions))
+- `conditions` (Attributes List) Conditions are a set of rules that are applied to a Route.
+When applied, they are merged using AND, with one exception: There can be only one Prefix, Exact or Regex MatchCondition per Conditions slice.
+More than one of these condition types, or contradictory Conditions, will make the route invalid. (see [below for nested schema](#nestedatt--spec--routes--conditions))
 - `cookie_rewrite_policies` (Attributes List) The policies for rewriting Set-Cookie header attributes.
-Note thatrewritten cookie names must be unique in this list.
-Order rewritepolicies are specified in does not matter. (see [below for nested schema](#nestedatt--spec--routes--cookie_rewrite_policies))
+Note that rewritten cookie names must be unique in this list.
+Order rewrite policies are specified in does not matter. (see [below for nested schema](#nestedatt--spec--routes--cookie_rewrite_policies))
 - `direct_response_policy` (Attributes) DirectResponsePolicy returns an arbitrary HTTP response directly. (see [below for nested schema](#nestedatt--spec--routes--direct_response_policy))
 - `enable_websockets` (Boolean) Enables websocket support for the route.
 - `health_check_policy` (Attributes) The health check policy for this route. (see [below for nested schema](#nestedatt--spec--routes--health_check_policy))
 - `internal_redirect_policy` (Attributes) The policy to define when to handle redirects responses internally. (see [below for nested schema](#nestedatt--spec--routes--internal_redirect_policy))
-- `ip_allow_policy` (Attributes List) IPAllowFilterPolicy is a list of ipv4/6 filter rules for which matchingrequests should be allowed.
-All other requests will be denied.Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.The rules defined here override any rules set on the root HTTPProxy. (see [below for nested schema](#nestedatt--spec--routes--ip_allow_policy))
+- `ip_allow_policy` (Attributes List) IPAllowFilterPolicy is a list of ipv4/6 filter rules for which matching requests should be allowed.
+All other requests will be denied.
+Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.
+The rules defined here override any rules set on the root HTTPProxy. (see [below for nested schema](#nestedatt--spec--routes--ip_allow_policy))
-- `ip_deny_policy` (Attributes List) IPDenyFilterPolicy is a list of ipv4/6 filter rules for which matchingrequests should be denied.
-All other requests will be allowed.Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.The rules defined here override any rules set on the root HTTPProxy. (see [below for nested schema](#nestedatt--spec--routes--ip_deny_policy))
+- `ip_deny_policy` (Attributes List) IPDenyFilterPolicy is a list of ipv4/6 filter rules for which matching requests should be denied.
+All other requests will be allowed.
+Only one of IPAllowFilterPolicy and IPDenyFilterPolicy can be defined.
+The rules defined here override any rules set on the root HTTPProxy. (see [below for nested schema](#nestedatt--spec--routes--ip_deny_policy))
 - `jwt_verification_policy` (Attributes) The policy for verifying JWTs for requests to this route. (see [below for nested schema](#nestedatt--spec--routes--jwt_verification_policy))
 - `load_balancer_policy` (Attributes) The load balancing policy for this route. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy))
-- `path_rewrite_policy` (Attributes) The policy for rewriting the path of the request URLafter the request has been routed to a Service. (see [below for nested schema](#nestedatt--spec--routes--path_rewrite_policy))
+- `path_rewrite_policy` (Attributes) The policy for rewriting the path of the request URL after the request has been routed to a Service. (see [below for nested schema](#nestedatt--spec--routes--path_rewrite_policy))
-- `permit_insecure` (Boolean) Allow this path to respond to insecure requests over HTTP which are normallynot permitted when a 'virtualhost.tls' block is present.
+- `permit_insecure` (Boolean) Allow this path to respond to insecure requests over HTTP which are normally not permitted when a 'virtualhost.tls' block is present.
 - `rate_limit_policy` (Attributes) The policy for rate limiting on the route. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy))
-- `request_headers_policy` (Attributes) The policy for managing request headers during proxying.You may dynamically rewrite the Host header to be forwardedupstream to the content of a request header usingthe below format '%REQ(X-Header-Name)%'.
-If the value of the headeris empty, it is ignored.*NOTE: Pay attention to the potential security implications of using this option.Provided header must come from trusted source.**NOTE: The header rewrite is only done while forwarding and has no bearingon the routing decision. (see [below for nested schema](#nestedatt--spec--routes--request_headers_policy))
+- `request_headers_policy` (Attributes) The policy for managing request headers during proxying.
+You may dynamically rewrite the Host header to be forwarded upstream to the content of a request header using the below format '%REQ(X-Header-Name)%'.
+If the value of the header is empty, it is ignored. *NOTE: Pay attention to the potential security implications of using this option.
+Provided header must come from trusted source. **NOTE: The header rewrite is only done while forwarding and has no bearing on the routing decision. (see [below for nested schema](#nestedatt--spec--routes--request_headers_policy))
 - `request_redirect_policy` (Attributes) RequestRedirectPolicy defines an HTTP redirection. (see [below for nested schema](#nestedatt--spec--routes--request_redirect_policy))
-- `response_headers_policy` (Attributes) The policy for managing response headers during proxying.Rewriting the 'Host' header is not supported. (see [below for nested schema](#nestedatt--spec--routes--response_headers_policy))
+- `response_headers_policy` (Attributes) The policy for managing response headers during proxying.
+Rewriting the 'Host' header is not supported. (see [below for nested schema](#nestedatt--spec--routes--response_headers_policy))
 - `retry_policy` (Attributes) The retry policy for this route. (see [below for nested schema](#nestedatt--spec--routes--retry_policy))
 - `services` (Attributes List) Services are the services to proxy traffic. (see [below for nested schema](#nestedatt--spec--routes--services))
 - `timeout_policy` (Attributes) The timeout policy for this route. (see [below for nested schema](#nestedatt--spec--routes--timeout_policy))